 What is the interest rate?

-Are there are penalties with withdrawing your money?
+Are there penalties for withdrawing your money?

-How do you manage the account; online, in branch, by post etc?
+How do you manage the account: online, in branch, by post etc?

 These accounts usually pay lower interest rates, but you will be able to withdraw your money whenever you want.

 You could look at saving into a business fixed term bond, which ties up your money for a set term.

 These accounts offer higher interest rates but will penalise you if you decide you need to access any of your money before the term is over.